arpansahu/arpansahu_dot_me/Readme.md

 Note: Update as of Aug 2023, I have decided to make some changes to my lifestyle, and from now i will be constantly on the go
-      from my past experience with running free EC2 server for arpansahu.me and nginx in it and then using another home server with all the other projects hosted, my expereince was
+      from my past experience with running free EC2 server for arpansahu.me and nginx in it and then using another home server with all the other projects hosted, my experience was

       1. Downtime due to Broadband Service Provider Issues
       2. Downtime due to Weather Sometimes